SalesConnection/Caction-Support/docs/Office_Check_In_Settings.md

        <img src="img/Office_Check_In_Settings_Step_10.png" alt="Office Check In Settings Step 10">
     </p>

-    *Note: If no location is set, the user will be able to perform office check-in/out anywhere.<br>
+    *Note: If no location is set, the user will be able to perform office check-in/out from anywhere.<br>
     <br><br>

 <a id="section2"></a>

 ### Clear Assigned User
+To remove/clear off all the assigned users from being able to use the registered location for their office check in/out, follow the steps below.<br>
 1. Click on the "Clear" icon to clear the assigned user.

    <p align="center">